fabianoleittes/fabianoleittes.github.io/about.md

 I have a technical leadership profile with experience in creating web applications and RESTful API's.

-Knowledge on design patterns, clean code, testing, refactoring techniques.
+I have knowledge on design patterns, clean code, testing, refactoring techniques.

 ###### Wanna talk about something?
 Want to hire me?
 Looking for a consultant?
 [Say Hello.](/contact)